In Vuetify, the

 v-app component and the app prop on components like

 v-footer and more, help bootstrap your application with the proper sizing around

-<v-content> component.
+<v-main> component.
 This allows you to create truly unique interfaces without the hassle of managing your layout sizing.
 The

 v-app component is REQUIRED for all applications.
 This is the mount point for many of Vuetify's components and functionality and ensures that it propagates the default application variant (dark/light) to children components and also ensures proper cross-browser support for certain click events in browsers like Safari.